geokshitij/geokshitij.github.io/_pages/about.md

 Earth Observation data is the fuel, but Artificial Intelligence is the engine that puts it to work.
 AI/ML are the critical bridges.
 They connect the vast datasets we have to the complex, real-world problems we need to solve.
 These tools can see patterns and relationships that are simply too complex for traditional models to capture.

 I am building forecasting systems for arid regions like Arizona with AI/ML.
 Many current systems are based on older, empirical knowledge.
 They struggle to adapt when the environment changes, like when a city expands and creates more concrete surfaces.
 I am developing methods that can assimilate satellite information directly into hydrological models, aiming for more robust and accurate forecasts.
 This includes exploring techniques like [Bayesian model averaging](https://geokshitij.github.io/publication/2025-12-30-improving-hydrological-forecasting-with-bayesian-model-averaging-over-multiple-loss-functions) to improve reliability.
 The key is to create systems that learn and adapt, because our world is constantly changing.

-I am currently seeking a researcher or faculty position to continue advancing this vision.
-If you wish to connect or collaborate, please reach out at kdahal3@asu.edu or [book an appointment](https://calendar.app.google/6FXuzivEFvFhLHx76).

 ---

 ## News & Updates